-This was my legacy for forty years as I suffered from something that was not defined until1980 as PTSD, a full twelve years after I left Vietnam. - The term PTSD is now associated with the legacy of the Vietnam War.
+I have suffered from something since 1968 that was not defined until 1980, now known as PTSD, a full twelve years after I left Vietnam. - The term PTSD is now associated with the legacy of the Vietnam War.

 War is a devastating occurrence that destroys lives and leaves a long-lasting effect on its victims.
 One of its effects is PTSD.
 Why Didn't I Die: A Memoir of PTSD by F. W. Kirkpatrick is a memoir of the author's experience in the army during the Vietnam War and also his struggles with PTSD.